kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 #### Name

-The `Name` cookie attribute MAY be configured via the `SessionName` field in `sessionPersistence`.
-However, this field is implementation-specific because it's impossible to create a conformance test for it, given that sessions could be created in a variety of ways.
-Additionally, `SessionName` is not universally supported as some implementations, such as ones supporting global load balancers, don't have the capability to configure the cookie name.
-Some implementations have a fixed cookie name, and therefore `SessionName` may be reflected in the value of the cookie.
+The `Name` cookie attribute MAY be configured via the `cookieConfig.Name` field.
+This field has Extended support because some implementations, such as cloud-based global load balancers, don't have the capability to configure the cookie name.

-The use case for modifying the cookie name using `SessionName` is that certain users might need to align it with an existing cookie name, such as Java's `JSESSIONID`.
+The use case for configuring the cookie name via `cookieConfig.Name` is that certain users might need to align it with an existing cookie name, such as Java's `JSESSIONID`.
 Refer to [Session Initiation Guidelines](#session-initiation-guidelines) for details on how this GEP supports existing sessions.
-If `SessionName` is not specified, then a unique cookie name should be generated.
+If `cookieConfig.Name` is not specified, then a unique cookie name should be generated.

 #### Expires / Max-Age